 Ultimately the nature of the hearing problem will dictate the nature of the solution, thus a proper assessment and hearing test are vital in most cases.

-Treatments such as nasal sprays, “auto-inflation” and other medical treatments are proposed to improve “glue ear” may be helpful in some cases but results are inconsistent.
+Treatments such as nasal sprays, “auto-inflation” and other medical treatments are proposed to improve “glue ear” and may be helpful in some cases but results are inconsistent.
 Most are fairly harmless and perhaps worth a try but should be discussed with your doctor before commencing treatment to avoid causing further problems.

 ENT surgeons commonly address “glue ear” with the use of grommets.
 This involves the placement of a small, hollow plastic or silicone tube into the ear drum to allow the drainage of fluid and to re-establish air in the middle ear.
 In most cases this is effective in clearing the fluid and improving the hearing.
 As with any surgical procedure, there are benefits and risks that can be specific to your personal circumstances, consequently this is best discussed with Dr Morrissey.